Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Block Withholding Attacks

-Let $p_w^*$, $p_w^{**}$, $p_w^{***}$ be the average hashpower wasted when the adversary maximizes $U_A/U_R$, $U_A/U_P$, $\rho$, respectively.
-Our numerical optimization analysis shows that $p_w^*\leq p_w^{***}\leq p_w^{**}$.
+Let $p_w^{\ddagger}$, $p_w^{\dagger}$, $p_w^{*}$ be the average hashpower wasted when the adversary maximizes $U_A/U_P$, $U_A/U_R$, $\rho$, respectively.
+Our numerical analysis shows that $p_w^{\dagger}\leq p_w^{*}\leq p_w^{\ddagger}$.
 In other words, consider the hashpower wasted at the pool when the adversary is tying to maximize its revenue ratio $\rho$.
 By wasting even more hashpower at the pool, the adversary achieves its maximal efficiency $U_A$, whereas by wasting less hashpower at the pool, the adversary achieves maximum relative efficiency $U_A/U_R$ with $U_A\geq U_R\geq U_P$.

-It is also worth noting that the adversary can try to maximize $U_A$ under the constraint $U_A\geq U_R$.
-This is not necessarily the same as maximization of $U_A/U_R$.
-In fact, some cases where the objective function is quasiconcave in $p_1$ and $p_2$ implies that maximizing $U_A$ under the constraint $U_A\geq U_R$ results in $U_A/U_R=1$.
-Similar arguments also hold for maximizing $\rho$ under the constraint $\rho\geq\rho_{rest}$.
-Here, we only focus on maximum efficiency $U_A$ and maximum relative efficiency $U_A/U_R$ and leave the study of constrained optimization to the interested reader.
+Note that, the adversary can try to maximize $U_A$ under the constraint $U_A\geq U_R$ which is not necessarily the same as maximization of $U_A/U_R$.
+Some cases where the objective function is quasiconcave in $p_1$ and $p_2$ implies that maximizing $U_A$ under the constraint $U_A\geq U_R$ results in $U_A/U_R=1$.
+Again, we only focus on maximum efficiency $U_A$ and maximum relative efficiency $U_A/U_R$ and leave the study of constrained optimization to the interested reader.